lcdm-uiuc/info490-sp16/Week2/lesson2.md

 # Week 2 Lesson 2#
-## Introduction to iPython ##
+## Introduction to Regularization ##

-In this lesson, you will learn how to work with an IPython Notebook (note the name is being changed to Jupiter Notebook) from within your Docker INFO490 course container.
-You will first learn how to view notebooks online, before downloading them locally to execute.
-Next you will learn how to enter basic Python commands in the notebook and execute them.
-Finally, you will learn about IPython magic commands and how they can give you access to the underlying operating system and increased functionality.
+In this lesson, you will learn about regularization techniques that can both improve the quality of a fit by reducing the likelihood of overfitting and aid in feature selection.

 ###Objectives ###

 By the end of this lesson, you will be able to:

-- View an IPython notebook on github via the nbviewer.
-- Download an IPython notebook and execute it by using your info490 Docker container.
-- Execute Python commands in an IPython notebook.
-- Understand basic IPython magic command syntax.
+- Understand the importance of regularization (or shrinkage) for linear regression.
+- Understand and be able to apply Ridge Regression (L2) by using Python.
+- Understand and be able to apply Lasso to Regression problems (L1) by using Python.

 ### Time Estimate ###